-These shoes provide maximum flexibility and are often very lightweight.
-Perfect for guards who want to feel light and quick on their feet and don’t want to add unnecessary bulk.
-Bigger and slower guys don't profit as much from low tops and might look for the protection of higher cut shoes.
+Low-cut shoes provide maximum flexibility and are often very lightweight.
+They are perfect for guards who want to feel light and quick on their feet and don’t want to add unnecessary bulk.
+Bigger and slower guys don’t profit as much from low tops and might look for the protection of higher cut shoes.
 Low-cuts were made most popular by the Kobe signature line:

 If you plan to do explosive crossovers and quick cuts you need a shoe that provides excellent traction.
-Nothing is more annoying than slipping out whenever you try to change directions or need to defend a shifty opponent.
+Nothing is more annoying than slipping every time you try to change directions.

-The amount of traction provided by a shoe relies on two factors: the traction pattern and the rubber compound used in the outer sole.
+The amount of traction provided by a shoe relies on two factors: the traction pattern and the rubber compound used for the outsole.

-A very popular traction pattern that is often used in basketball shoes is the "herringbone".
-Zig-zag lines of rubber provide grip in every direction and the empty space in between the rubber makes sure that dust doesn't stick to the surface of the sole.
+A very popular traction pattern that is often used in basketball shoes is the “herringbone” pattern.
+Zig-zag lines of rubber provide grip in every direction and the empty space in between the rubber makes sure that dust doesn’t stick to the surface of the sole.